Radware/Alteon-ACME-CertAutomation/README.md

       bash /etc/Alteon-ACME-CertAutomation/dehydrated -c -x -g
       ```

     g.
-Run the Python script, now the email should be sent to the recipient:
+Run the bash script, now the email should be sent to the recipient:

       ```
-      python3.8 renew_certificates_for_alteon_using_ACME.py
+      bash renew_certificates_for_alteon_using_ACME.sh
       ```

 10. Implementing the solution: